Mickey Rooney: Legacy

 By the end of the 1940s, Rooney was no longer in demand, and his career declined.
 "In 1938," he said, "I starred in eight pictures.
 In 1948 and 1949 together, I starred in only three."
 Film historian Jeanine Basinger observed while his career "reached the heights and plunged to the depths, Rooney kept on working and growing, the mark of a professional."
 Some of the films that reinvigorated his profile were Requiem for a Heavyweight (1962), It's a Mad, Mad, Mad, Mad World (1963), and The Black Stallion (1979).
 In the early 1980s, he returned to Broadway in Sugar Babies, and "found himself once more back on top".

 Basinger tries to encapsulate Rooney's career:

 Rooney's abundant talent, like his film image, might seem like a metaphor for America: a seemingly endless supply of natural resources that could never dry up, but which, it turned out, could be ruined by excessive use and abuse, by arrogance or power, and which had to be carefully tended to be returned to full capacity.
 From child star to character actor, from movie shorts to television specials, and from films to Broadway, Rooney ultimately did prove he could do it all, do it well, and keep on doing it.
 His is a unique career, both for its versatility and its longevity.

-Acting credits and awards

-One of the most enduring performers in show business history, Rooney appeared in 365 films in 88 years.